droglenc/NCMTH107/modules/Prep/GetOrganized_Hunt.md

 ---

 <div class="alert alert-warning">
-Please review the course <a href="http://derekogle.com/NCMTH107/resources/Syllabus-Current" target="_blank">syllabus</a> and webpage (in general) to find answers for the following questions.
+Please review the course <a href="http://derekogle.com/NCMTH107/resources/Syllabus-Current" target="_blank">syllabus</a> and webpage to find answers for the following questions.
+Your written or typed answers will be turned in on GradeScope during the first class period.
 Please contact <a href="mailto:dogle@northland.edu">Dr. Ogle</a> if you have questions.
 </div>

 1. What did you ask or tell me on MSTeams for [your "initial message"](GetOrganized_MSTeams#assignment)?